minetake01/vrchat_osc/README.md

 ## Contribution

-Contributions are welcome\!
+Contributions are welcome!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.